What Is an HRIS (Human Resources Information System)?

 2. Payroll and Attendance Management

 Payroll processing and attendance management work together within HRIS software.
-This helps automate core HR processes and reduce manual data entry.
+Integrated time tracking features monitor employee attendance, automate clock-in and clock-out data, and ensure payroll accuracy, improving operational efficiency and reducing manual data entry.

 3. Benefits and Performance Tracking